Arousal and activation in ADHD - Neurophysiological correlates

 However, content is mediated via glutamate and GABA.

-Norepinephrine increases vigilance as well as readiness for action and external orientation of consciousness
+Noradrenaline increases vigilance as well as the readiness to act and outward orientation of consciousness

-Dopamine activates voluntary movements and reinforces behavior (learning reinforcement, increases frequency of behavior).
+Dopamine activates voluntary movements and reinforces behavior (learning reinforcement, increases the frequency of behavior).

 4.1.
-Activation due to speed of a dopamine level change
+Activation through the speed of a dopamine level change

 - In the 10-minute range: strength of motivation and behavioral activation

-- In seconds: the value of a future reward
+- In the seconds range: the value of a future reward

 4.2.
-Activation by site of a dopamine level change
+Activation through the site of a dopamine level change

-Depending on the brain area, changes in dopamine levels encode different behaviors.
+Depending on the area of the brain, changes in dopamine levels encode different behaviors.

-See more at ⇒ Control ranges of dopamine In the chapter ⇒ Neurological Aspects, ⇒ Neurotransmitters in ADHD ⇒ Dopamine.
+More on this at ⇒ Control ranges of dopamine In the chapter ⇒ Neurological aspects, ⇒ Neurotransmitters in ADHD ⇒ Dopamine.

 Carter, de Lecea, Adamantidis (2013): Functional wiring of hypocretin and LC-NE neurons: implications for arousal.
 Front Behav Neurosci.
 2013 May 20;7:43. doi: 10.3389/fnbeh.2013.00043.
 PMID: 23730276; PMCID: PMC3657625. ↥